This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 Q. Where is the password of the PKCS12?

 A. When certificates and Key Pairs are exported to a PKCS12 file, the password is given in the export command.
-For importing a pkcs12 file the password needs to be delivered by the owner the CA Server or person that exported the PKCS12 from another device.
+For importing a PKCS12 file, the password must be delivered by the owner of the CA Server or a person that exported the PKCS12 from another device.

 Q. What is the difference between the root and the identity?

-Q. I installed the cert, why does it not work?
+Q. I installed the certificate, why does it not work?

 A. This could be due to many reasons, for example:

-1. The certificate and trustpoint are configured, but they have not been bound to the process that uses it.
-For example, the trustpoint to be used is not binded to the outside interface which terminates Anyconnect clients.
+1. The certificate and trustpoint are configured, however, they have not been bound to the process that uses it.
+For example, the trustpoint used is not binded to the outside interface which terminates Cisco Secure Access AnyConnect VPN clients connections.

 2. A PKCS12 file is installed, but gives errors due to the intermediate CA certificate missing in the PKCS12 file.
-The clients that have the intermediate CA certificate as trusted, but do not have root CA certificate as trusted, are not able to verify the whole certificate chain and report the server Identity Certificate as not trusted.
+The clients that have the intermediate CA certificate as trusted, but do not have root CA certificate as trusted, and cannot verify the whole certificate chain and report the server Identity Certificate as not trusted.

 3. A certificate populated with incorrect attributes can cause installation failure, or client side errors.
 For example, certain attributes are encoded using the wrong format.
 Another reason is that the Identity Certificate is missing Subject Alternative Name (SAN), or the domain name used to access the server is not present as a SAN.

-Q. Does a installation of a new cert require a maintenance window or causes downtime?
+Q. Does an installation of a new certificate require a maintenance window or causes downtime?

 Q. Can adding or changing a certificate disconnect the connected users?